This is not a post for dabblers.

 Too many people dabble in magick.
 They learn a few things, read a few books, but they never commit to focused practice.
 And they miss out on becoming the person that they truly know they are meant to become.
 They miss out on Adepthood.

-That's why I created the Magician's Workshop program—a one-year course that will walk you through every single step from beginner to Adept, one skill at a time, one week at a time.
+That's why I created the Adept Initiative program—an advanced course that will walk you through every single step from beginner to Adept, one skill at a time, at your own pace.

 Life doesn't get any longer.
-Take control of it now—and make your life a masterpiece—with Magick.Me and The Magician's Workshop weekly training program.
-Just click the link below to start learning.
-The Magician's Workshop is included in the package.
+Take control of it now—and make your life a masterpiece—with Magick.Me and The Adept Initiative training program.
+Just click the link below to begin, and optimize every aspect of your life.

 Get serious, get magicked up, and start mastering this strange and wonderful realm we call "life on Earth."